 - Effective financial management

-ACCT 200 - Accounting Fundamentals or ACCT 201 - Principles of Accounting I
+ACCT 200 - Accounting Fundamentals or ACCT 201 - Financial Accounting

 BUSN 308 - Entrepreneurship for Non-Business Majors or BUSN 309 - Entrepreneurship

-B. Experiential Component: To culminate the experiential minor, students will be expected to engage in an eight credit independent study to fulfill the requirements of the minor.
-This eight credit component can be fulfilled by completing one of the two following options.
+C. Experiential Component: To culminate the experiential minor, students will be expected to engage in a four credit experience to fulfill the requirements of the minor.
+This four credit component can be fulfilled by completing one of the two following options.

 Business Administration majors are eligible to complete the minor.
 However, a student does not automatically earn the minor by completing a Business Administration major.